Processes - System Rebuilds - Onboarding & Delivery Process

 5 - Ongoing rebuild rhythm

-Once active, the rebuild runs with a simple delivery rhythm:
+Once active, the rebuild runs in a structured weekly rhythm.

 6 - Decision points during the rebuild